mqqz/fatoora-rs/docs/index.md

 !!! note
     This project is in active early development and the public API may evolve.

+## Why

+This library was born out of the frustration involved in working with the ZATCA ecosystem; The official documentation is fragmented, too high-level at best or just totally vague.
+The official CLI is slow, restrictive, and difficult to integrate into real-world workflow, and existing third-party libraries tend to be incomplete, poorly documented, or built around narrow assumptions that do not generalise well.

+`fatoora-rs` aims to remove this overhead by handling ZATCA specific details in a predictable and reliable way.
+By abstracting away compliance quirks and low-level details, development effort can stay focused on business logic and product concerns, where it actually matters.

+## Features

+## Installation

 ## Quick Start

+There are two main ways to interact with `fatoora-rs`.
+Either through:

+- **The Command Line Interaface (CLI)**:
+This CLI aims to be a *lighter, efficient and ergonomic* replacement to the official [ZATCA SDK](https://sandbox.zatca.gov.sa/downloadSDK) CLI tool.

+- **Code Libraries**:
+The main core library (`fatoora-core`) is written in Rust with a C FFI that allows interopability with many languages:
+    - Rust (using the `fatoora-core` crate)
+    - C/C++ (directly through the FFI shared library)
+    - Python (wrapper library over the FFI)

 === "Rust"
     ```rust